 How to Serve a Kentucky 7 Day Notice to Quit

-A landlord can deliver notices in Kentucky using any of the below acceptable methods:
+A landlord can deliver notices in Kentucky using either of the below acceptable methods:

 - Handing the notice to the tenant in person;